infojunkie/music-l10n/experiments/sheet-player/README.md

 Sheet music display is implemented using [VexFlow](https://github.com/0xfe/vexflow).

 ## VexFlow to MIDI
 Since VexFlow contains a full specification of the performance, it can be parsed to generate MIDI events.
-This is what the function [`playVF`](https://github.com/infojunkie/music-l10n/blob/master/experiments/sheet-player/index.js#L63) does.
-This is a very tricky function to write because each part of the VexFlow model can potentially affect MIDI playback.
+This is what the function `playVF` does.
+It's a tricky function to write because each part of the VexFlow model can potentially affect MIDI playback.
 For example:

 - Key signature
 - Grace notes